nickjj/docker-rails-example/README.md

     - Use Sidekiq as a background worker through Active Job
     - Use a standalone Action Cable process
 - **App Features**:
-    - Add a `pages` controller with a `home` action
+    - Add `pages` controller with a home page
-    - Add an `up` controller with a 2 health check related actions
+    - Add `up` controller with 2 health check related actions
 - **Config**:
     - Log to STDOUT so that Docker can consume and deal with log output
     - Credentials are removed (secrets are loaded in with an `.env` file)